Skip to Content

 What you’ll do:

-• Peel and slice apple.
+• Peel and slice apples.

 • Place apple slices on one square of aluminum foil.